johnthomasdev/study-tutor/README.md

 - **Local Models**: Requires Ollama models to be available locally
 - **Session Storage**: Sessions are stored in memory (not persistent across restarts)
 - **File Size**: Large PDFs may impact processing time

-## Future Improvements

-- [ ] Support for additional file formats (Word, text, etc.)
-- [ ] Persistent session storage with database
-- [ ] User authentication and authorization
-- [ ] Batch processing for large document sets
-- [ ] Advanced search and filtering capabilities
-- [ ] Export conversation history
-- [ ] Mobile app development

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For issues, questions, or contributions, please open an issue in the GitHub repository.